ArchiveBox/ArchiveBox/README.md

 ArchiveBox is a command line tool, self-hostable web-archiving server, and Python library all-in-one.
 It can be installed on Docker, macOS, and Linux/BSD, and Windows.
 You can download and install it as a Debian/Ubuntu package, Homebrew package, Python3 package, or a Docker image.
 No matter which install method you choose, they all provide the same CLI, Web UI, and on-disk data format.

 To use ArchiveBox you start by creating a folder for your data to live in (it can be anywhere on your system), and running `archivebox init` inside of it.
 That will create a sqlite3 index and an `ArchiveBox.conf` file.
 After that, you can continue to add/export/manage/etc using the CLI `archivebox help`, or you can run the Web UI (recommended).
+If you only want to archive a single site, you can run `archivebox oneshot` to avoid having to create a whole collection.

 The CLI is considered "stable", the ArchiveBox Python API and REST APIs are in "beta", and the [desktop app](https://github.com/ArchiveBox/desktop) is in "alpha" stage.